Dr. David Pompei, PharmD, MS

 Nausea is an aversive experience that comes before vomiting, but is distinct from throwing up.
 Vomiting leads to the “forceful expulsion of gastric and/or upper intestinal contents,” whereas nausea serves as a stimulus associated with vomiting that helps an animal learn and remember that a food should be avoided.
 Interestingly, nausea is a sensitive reflex that can be easily activated by a wide range of conditions such as migraines, diabetes, or motion sickness.

 Now that we understand nausea, we can get to the real question: does weed help with nausea?
-Weed, or cannabis, is a highly effective treatment for nausea.
-In fact, cannabis is one of humanity’s oldest remedies for nausea.
+The answer is, yes.
+Cannabis is one of humanity’s oldest remedies for nausea.
 In clinical trials, cannabis-based medicines have been shown to be more effective than some modern anti-nausea treatments.
+In fact, a synthesized version of cannabis called Marinol is an FDA approved treatment for patients experiencing nausea and vomiting associated with chemotherapy.

 In recent years, there have been numerous reports of severe nausea and vomiting associated with chronic cannabis consumption, and particularly the consumption of potent cannabis concentrates.
-This ailment is Cannabinoid Hyperemesis Syndrome or CHS.
+This ailment has been given the name Cannabinoid Hyperemesis Syndrome or CHS.

 However, in general, cannabis does not cause nausea.
 That said, edibles, tinctures, or any cannabis product that is orally ingested could potentially cause some stomach upset if you are sensitive to any of the ingredients.